 The paper is broken into four sections.
 The first section presents the problem statement, discusses the optimization problem, and details the testing platform.
 The second section discusses each of the three potential solutions.
 The third section presents the results and discusses their significance.
-The final section draws several conclusions and briefly discusses future research.
+The final section summarizes the paper.

-PROBLEM STATEMENT
+2 PROBLEM STATEMENT

-This research originated with profiling of the computation time of a GA.
+The genesis of this research began by profiling the computation time of a GA.
 For complex, real world problems, most time is spent evaluating the fitness function (Povinelli and Feng 1999b).
 By studying the convergence criteria and the diversity characteristics of an evolving GA, it is observed that fitness values are frequently recalculated.
 This suggests an opportunity for performance improvement.